The conscious meeting of the “I” and the “We”

 It’s true that one way or another, your ass is going to get kicked.
 Like the biblical truth that will “set you free,” the Singular Place of Dual Blessing will set you free but sometimes it might piss you off a little.

 We don’t really get to go back to sleep.
 But then sleep wasn’t so much fun anyway, was it?

 We don’t get a manual or a roadmap.
 But the good news is we don’t need a roadmap.
 The good news is we get to discover that who and what we have are enough.

 Road maps are for sissies who think that someone else’s way is good enough.
 It’s not!
 There’s somewhere to go that only you can go.
 And the whole needs you if it’s to get where it needs to go!

-From The Singular Space of Dual Blessing you realize that there’s something to do that only you can do, and that there’s no real choice except to do it.
+From the Singular Place of Dual Blessing you realize that there’s something to do that only you can do and that there’s no real choice except to do it.
 The fact you still don’t know how to do it and never will doesn’t lessen the call.
-None of us do, but that doesn’t change a thing.
-The Singular Space doesn’t need you to know.
+None of us do but that doesn’t change a thing.
+The Singular Place doesn’t need you to know.

 The Singular Place of Dual Blessing is beautiful beyond description.
 It’s a bitch.
 It’s gonna kick your ass.

 But deep down you know you wouldn’t want it any other way!